 The residency program is very involved in EMS/Prehospital Care.
-In addition to Erie County EMS, our involvement includes areas of research, administration, teaching and disaster planning.
+In addition to the American Medical Response (AMR) Physician Response Team, our involvement includes areas of research, administration, teaching and disaster planning.

-Erie County EMS, formerly the Special Operations Sector of the Specialized Medical Assistance Response Team (SMART) began with residents, EMS fellows and local EMS personnel augmenting the area’s emergency response system by providing on-scene medical control and the ability to provide advanced medical care not routinely done in the prehospital environment.
-It was created in 1996 by the Department of Emergency Medicine (Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo) in cooperation with the Erie County Medical Center and Erie County Emergency Services.
+The AMR Physician Response Team (PRT) began with residents, EMS fellows and local EMS personnel augmenting the area’s emergency response system by providing on-scene medical control and the ability to provide advanced medical care not routinely performed in the prehospital environment.
+Our history of field response began in 1996 as a collaboration between Erie County Medical Center and Erie County Emergency Services.

-Through Erie County EMS, residents have an opportunity to gain training and experience in Tactical/Operational Medicine.
-We work closely with SWAT from multiple area police departments.
-These include the Buffalo Police Department, Erie County Sheriff’s Department, and the FBI.
-Residents learn through didactic lecture and practical experience.
-During the EMS rotation, residents respond to a variety of local SWAT missions with EMS Faculty or Fellows.
+In 2022, our department expanded our relationship with AMR to provide vehicle coverage for a new Physician Response Team (PRT).
+Through the AMR PRT, residents have an opportunity to gain training and experience in Operational Medicine.
+During the EMS rotation, residents respond to a variety of local operational missions with EMS Faculty or Fellows.
 Further opportunities also exist through the EMS track of the residency.

-For incident response, we utilize two Chevy Tahoes and two Ford Explorers equipped with emergency warning devices (lights & siren), communications equipment, a global positioning satellite navigation system, and all necessary and specialized medical equipment (e.g., chest tubes, defibrillator, central IV lines, advanced airway management equipment, medications, etc.) A full complement of personal protective equipment (e.g., turnout gear, jumpsuits, body armor, etc.) is also stocked on the response vehicle for use by the team members.
-The primary response consists of a minimum of one physician (EMS Fellow, EMS resident, or EMS attending) and a representative from Erie County Emergency Services, EMS Division.
+For incident response, we utilize five (5) Ford Explorers equipped with emergency warning devices (lights & siren), communications equipment, a global positioning satellite navigation system, and all necessary and specialized medical equipment (e.g., chest tubes, defibrillator, central IV lines, advanced airway management equipment, medications, etc.) The primary response consists of a minimum of one physician (EMS Fellow, EMS resident, or EMS attending) and AMR EMTs and Paramedics.

-Erie County EMS is available for response 24 hours per day, 7 days per week.
-Requests for a response should be directed to Erie County MERS Control (716-898-3696) who is responsible for dispatching the team.
-All services rendered are provided to patients at no charge.
+The AMR PRT is available for response 24 hours per day, 7 days per week.
+Requests for a response should be directed to AMR Dispatch.
+All physician services rendered are provided to patients at no charge.